Radix auricularia: Shell description

 The shell of the species can grow to ~30 mm in height and 25 mm in width as a full grown adult.
 However, most individuals in a population only grow to approximately half the maximum size.
-The width of the shell is from 12–18 mm, and the height of the shell is 14–24 mm.
+The width of the shell is from 12 to 18 mm, and the height of the shell is 14–24 mm.
 The shell of Radix auricularia has a width to length ratio greater than 0.75.

 Anatomy

 The body is flecked with small white spots on the back of the head and tentacles, but not on the foot.
 The mantle is pigmented with a line of dark spots along its edge, irregular spots which show through the shell.
 The foot is roundly elongated, 18 × 11 mm.

 The head is broad, auriculated.
 This species also has tentacles that are large, flat, lobate, triangular, fan-shaped and wider than they are high.

 The blood contains blue hemocyanin.
 The heart pulsations are slow and regular: thirty-four per minute.
 The animal is slow and deliberate in its movements.